Italy and Turkey get ball rolling as Euro 2020 begins under Covid cloud

-An in-form Italy face Turkey in Rome on Friday as Euro 2020 finally gets underway a year behind schedule and with the coronavirus continuing to cast a shadow over the tournament.
+An in-form Italy face Turkey in Rome on Friday as Euro 2020 finally gets underway a year behind schedule and with the coronavirus pandemic casting a shadow over the tournament.

 Italy and Turkey get ball rolling as Euro 2020 begins under Covid cloud